openbabel/documentation/Command-line_tools/Rosetta.rst

   obabel benzodiazepine.sdf.gz -otxt --title "" --append atoms -d -l5

-The txt format outputs only the title but we set that to nothing and then append the result.
-The descriptor counts the number of atoms after the ``-d`` option has removed the hydrogens.
+The :ref:`txt format <Title_format>` outputs only the title but we set that to nothing and then append the result.
+The *atoms* descriptor counts the number of atoms after the ``-d`` option has removed the hydrogens.
 The ``-l5`` limits the output to the first 5 molecules, in case you really didn't want to print out results for all 12386 molecules.

 Convert a SMILES string to canonical SMILES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~